hckrtst/notesnsnippets/readme.md

 But the problem is that this is a special case and you need to think of more general cases.
 The arrays may be different lengths or not have any common elements, have negtive numbers etc.

+### 3. Brute force

+It will be slow and obvious and that is fine.
+But it will help you think about a starting point.
+Don't code this one unless asked, but use it to explore the next step of making it optimal byt identifying the time and space complexities so you know where you need to focus to devise a solution you can code.
+The brute force method may not be correct, but figure out how to correct it after you have something.

+### 4. Optimize

+A good chunk of time will be spent on this step. **Optimize before you write code**.